Log analysis on WeChat mini-programs

 How to record and forward logs

-Introduce the log acquisition and export solution.
+Introduces log acquisition and export solutions.

 Click the copy button on the right side of the log printing location to export.